gibilogic/zoo-techdata/README.md

 This software is given as is, with no support and no responsability.
 You are still allowed to open issues if you like, but we cannot guarantee a reply.
 You're free to fork and use as you wish, as long as you comply with GPL license version 3 or greater.
 We are also glad to accept and evaluate PRs.

+## Final notes

+We wrote this software because we needed and we could not find a similar solution.
+If you feel our work is overlapping with another existing software, feel free to let us know and we will happily evaluate the chance to merge our efforts.